 One of the most annoying and puzzling feelings can be when you try to light a fire in your fireplace but the logs are just not burning properly.
 It seems like such a waste of time and energy, especially if you don’t know the possible reasons behind it.
-Let’s take a look at what you can do in this situation and the possible reasons behind it.
+Let’s take a look at what you can do in this situation and the possible reasons why your wood isn’t catching fire.

 Some of the most common reasons for firewood to not burn properly include the quality of the firewood itself, it can be rotten, wet, or not seasoned properly.
 Not enough airflow to the fire can also be another reason which can devoid it of the oxygen.
 Another issue can be with the fireplace itself, some of the parts might have been damaged.